RaPiDS- A Phase 2 Study of Anti-PD-1 Independently or in Combination With Anti-CTLA-4 in Second-Line Cervical Cancer

 - .
 Is legally incapacitated or has limited legal capacity.

 - .
-Is pregnant or breastfeeding or expecting to conceive within the projected duration of the trial, starting with the screening visit through 120 days after the last dose of AGEN2034 and/or AGEN1884.
+Is pregnant or breastfeeding or expecting to conceive within the projected duration of the trial, starting with the screening visit through 120 days after the last dose of the study drug

 - University of California, San Diego (UCSD) - Moores Cancer Center

 not yet accepting patients

 Newport California 92663 United States